 3 Surprising (but Common) Reasons You Might Be Bloated, According to a Dietitian

 In my twelve years working as a dietitian in gastroenterology practices, I've met more bloated bellies than I can count.
-I even wrote an entire book, The Bloated Belly Whisperer, about all the different medical reasons that someone might experience chronic bloating: from slow-to-empty stomachs to acid indigestion to carbohydrate malabsorption, celiac disease and small intestinal bacterial overgrowth (SIBO).
+I even wrote an entire book, The Bloated Belly Whisperer, about all the different medical reasons that someone might experience chronic bloating.
+These reasons range from slow-to-empty stomachs to acid indigestion to carbohydrate malabsorption, celiac disease, and small intestinal bacterial overgrowth (SIBO).

-Here's the issue: fiber, by definition, is indigestible.
+Here's the issue.
+Fiber, by definition, is indigestible.
 This means that all fiber going in has to come out.
-If you eat, say, 40 grams of fiber each day but only manage to poop out half that amount in terms of fibrous residue, then whatever's leftover starts building up day, after day, after day.
-Chronically eating more fiber then your body gets the urge to eliminate can lead to a substantial—pardon the expression—"backlog" that typically expresses itself in the form of nightly bloating, distension and flatulence.
-Many of my patients who fall into this category are shocked to learn that they're technically "constipated," as they are often able to have easy, sizeable, normal looking bowel movements each day!
-(Here are 10 sneaky signs you might be constipated.)
+If you eat, say, 40 grams of fiber each day but only manage to poop out half that amount in terms of the fibrous residue.
+Then, what's leftover starts building up day, after day, after day.
+Chronically eating more fiber than your body gets the urge to eliminate can lead to a substantial—pardon the expression—"backlog."

 Many people use probiotics hoping to optimize their gut health or manage bothersome digestive symptoms.
 Some report experiencing significant improvements in their digestive symptoms when they luck into a particular probiotic strain that is well matched to their condition.
 But the flip side can also be true: it's not uncommon for probiotic supplements to actually worsen symptoms of gas and bloating.

-If you're a longtime probiotic user who is experiencing worsening gas, bloating, distension, brain fog or other symptoms, it may not be a bad idea to take a break for a few weeks and see if things improve.
-Here are 7 fermented foods to eat for a healthy gut.
+If you're a longtime probiotic user who is experiencing worsening gas, bloating, distension, brain fog, or other symptoms, it may not be a bad idea to take a break for a few weeks and see if things improve.